 Alliance RV Cost

-Compared to its competitors, Alliance RVs are towards the middle of the price spectrum of their respective categories.
+Compared to its competitors, Alliance RVs are in the middle of the price spectrum of their respective categories.
 The Alliance Avenue luxury fifth wheel starts at just over $80,000, placing it well below luxury brands like Grand Design and Redwood RV, but above more affordable brands like Forest River RV.
 Even its most expensive model, the Alliance Valor toy hauler still starts at just over $115,000.

 Although these costs do fall towards the middle of the pack, Alliance is noted for customer-driven features that are usually associated with the top end of the spectrum.
 Amenities and features like smart TVs, a king bed and walk-in closet in the master suite, and a large kitchen island all come standard on models and floor plans that are more affordable than from comparable brands.